 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: While in Hong Kong, you may encounter road conditions that differ significantly from those in the United States.
-About 90 percent of the population in Hong Kong depends on public transport.
+Public Transportation: Approximately 90 percent of the population in Hong Kong depends on public transport.
 Taxis, buses, and the mass transit railway (MTR) are readily available, inexpensive, and generally safe.
 The MTR, an underground railway network, is the most popular mode of public transport, carrying an average of 3.5 million passengers a day.

-Please refer to our Road Safety page for more information.
+See our Road Safety page for more information.